SetVenue Property Owner Agreement

 12.3 Termination by SetVenue

-SetVenue may suspend or terminate your Host Account, with or without prior notice, for: (a) breach of this Agreement or the ToS; (b) suspected fraud, abuse, or risk to Guests or the Platform; (c) failure to maintain a valid Connected Account or required tax information, or material misrepresentation about insurance coverage (distinct from the Host's choice to operate without recommended insurance under §7.1, which is not by itself a termination ground); (d) materially inaccurate or fraudulent Listing content; (e) extended inactivity; (f) any other reason permitted by law where SetVenue makes a good-faith judgment that continued service would be harmful; (g) commencement of any voluntary or involuntary bankruptcy or insolvency proceeding by or against the Host, or appointment of a receiver, trustee, or similar officer over the Host's assets — in any of which cases SetVenue may immediately suspend payouts and treat pending Bookings as Host-attributed cancellations under the Cancellation Policy §5(a); or (h) undisclosed recording-device violations of § 4.4.
+SetVenue may suspend or terminate your Host Account, with or without prior notice, for: (a) breach of this Agreement or the ToS; (b) suspected fraud, abuse, or risk to Guests or the Platform; (c) failure to maintain required tax information, or material misrepresentation about insurance coverage (distinct from the Host's choice to operate without recommended insurance under §7.1, which is not by itself a termination ground; a Connected Account is optional — a Host without one is paid under the Platform-collect mode in §5, and the absence of a Connected Account is not a termination ground); (d) materially inaccurate or fraudulent Listing content; (e) extended inactivity; (f) any other reason permitted by law where SetVenue makes a good-faith judgment that continued service would be harmful; (g) commencement of any voluntary or involuntary bankruptcy or insolvency proceeding by or against the Host, or appointment of a receiver, trustee, or similar officer over the Host's assets — in any of which cases SetVenue may immediately suspend payouts and treat pending Bookings as Host-attributed cancellations under the Cancellation Policy §5(a); or (h) undisclosed recording-device violations of § 4.4.
 SetVenue will make reasonable efforts to honor confirmed Bookings or facilitate refunds per ToS §15.3.

 Personal-service nature of Host performance.
 Host acknowledges that the personal-service nature of Host's performance under this Agreement (including ongoing Listing maintenance, Guest communication, House Rule enforcement, on-site Guest access, and physical-property control) makes Host's performance non-assignable as a matter of applicable law, and that Host's bankruptcy or insolvency materially impairs Host's ability to perform.
 This recital is incorporated for purposes of 11 U.S.C. § 365(c)(1) and § 365(e)(2) analysis to the extent applicable.